jimzhang0000/eventservice-repo/README.txt

    there is no such Id

 TEST:
-Wrote the corresponding JUNIT5 test cases. (note: the test cases need to be enhanced, should use something like assertEquals(), as I got the null pointer exceptions, used assertNull instead to let it pass, this bug should be fixed)
 Right click the mouse on the EventServiceTest.java file, select the "JUNIT test" in Eclipse IDE, all three tests passed.